-Refrigerator (if samples will not be processed immediately): Varies pursue certification; as such, we did not attempt to monetize potential benefits from certification.
+Commercial laboratories will not be required by this rule change to test for E. coli or to seek certification.
+We cannot reasonably predict whether laboratories will choose to pursue certification; as such, we did not attempt to monetize potential benefits from certification.
 It may be reasonable to assume, however, that commercial labs that gain certification for E. coli would realize long-term net benefits if they acquire new clients as a result of the additional certification.